 All students must have a prepared scheduling worksheet for their advising appointment.

-- Honors, Athletes, Students with Disabilities: March 2-6
+- Other Seniors, Honors, Athletes, Students with Disabilities: Oct 12-16

 - Schedule an advising appointment using the online scheduler.